pfheatwole/thesis/_sources/demonstration.rst.txt

 .. figure:: figures/paraglider/demonstration/deflected_Ascender_airfoil.*
    :name: generating deflected airfoils

-   Generating an airfoil with a smoothly-deflecting trailing edge.
+   Two-circle model to generate an airfoil with a smoothly-deflecting trailing edge.

 For the upper surface, first choose a point (``a``) at some distance from the trailing edge (``c``) and attach a circle ``C2`` tangent to the airfoil at